kangc2/thermal-matlab/How to Github.md

 4. If you don't see the repository, make sure you're using the correct account that the repository is linked to.

 ### A few features on the Github App: (all the weird terminology is explain below)
-#### "Fetch Origin"
+#### "Pull Origin"
 Its the rightmost tab on the app's interface.
-As commits or changes are done on the project, you can keep your local copy of the project in sync my pulling from the remote repository.
-As you sync you
+As commits or changes are done on the branch, you can keep your local copy of the project in sync my pulling from the remote repository.
+As you sync, the branch that you're in updates.
+If you want to change branches, click the drop down menu under 'current branch' and change there.

 ## Branches
-The main purpose is to avoid saving different verisons of the same file.
-Branches accomplish similar goals in GitHub repositories.
+The main purpose is to avoid saving different verisons of the same file and branches accomplish similar goals in GitHub repositories.
+Branches also enables your collaborators to see your ongoing work too.
 Something like this can be easily avoided by using branches:

 story.txt